Ralph Hasenhüttl: Southampton

 On 5 December 2018, Hasenhüttl was appointed as the new manager of Southampton, succeeding Mark Hughes making him the first Austrian to manage in the Premier League.
 At the time of his appointment, Southampton occupied the last relegation place, one point from safety.
 His first game in charge was a 0–1 defeat at Cardiff City, three days after his appointment.
 His first win as Southampton's manager came on 16 December in a 3–2 win at home to Arsenal, ending the Gunners' four-month 22-match unbeaten run.
-On 27 April 2019, Southampton secured Premier League status after a 3–3 draw against Bournemouth at St Mary's.
+On 27 April 2019, Southampton secured Premier League status after a 3–3 draw against AFC Bournemouth at St Mary's.
 They finished the season in 16th place.

-Hasenhüttl's side suffered a 9–0 home loss to Leicester City on 25 October 2019 and the joint-worst loss in Premier League history and worst on home soil; he apologised for the result and was given the club's backing to remain in his job.
+Hasenhüttl's side suffered a 9–0 home loss to Leicester City on 25 October 2019 and the joint-worst loss in Premier League history and worst on home soil.
+He apologized for the result and was given the club's backing to remain in his job.

 In June 2020, he signed a new contract to extend his stay at the club until 2024.
 Despite being in the relegation zone in early November, Southampton ended the season on a seven-game unbeaten streak to finish in 11th place, their best finish in three seasons.
 Their final tally of 52 points was the team's highest total since 2015–16, and Hasenhüttl was named Manager of the Month for July 2020.

 Southampton began the 2020–21 season strongly, briefly topping the Premier League table at the beginning of November.
-Despite the positive start, Hasenhüttl's side suffered a second 9–0 defeat away to Manchester United on 2 February 2021.
-They continued to struggle throughout the rest of the season, eventually finishing 15th.
+On 2 January 2021, Southampton became the first Premier League team to defeat all seven winners of the competition in the season after a title win following a 1–0 victory at home against Liverpool.
+Despite a positive start, Hasenhüttl's side suffered a second 9–0 defeat away to Manchester United on 2 February 2021.
+They continued to struggle throughout the rest of the season and won only four of their last twenty-one games, eventually finishing 15th.

 On 7 November 2022, Southampton parted company with Hasenhüttl.
 At the time, Southampton were in the Premier League relegation zone with 12 points after 14 games.

+VfL Wolfsburg

+On 17 March 2024, he was appointed as the new head coach of VfL Wolfsburg.
+By 20 April 2024, he pulled the club out of the relegation zone of the Bundesliga.
+On 4 May 2025, after a 4–0 defeat to Borussia Dortmund, he was sacked.